 - Volunteering and Altruistic Generativity

 As an ultra-endurance athlete, I spent countless hours monitoring my heart rate variability (HRV) and the robustness of my parasympathetic nervous system and vagal tone to make sure that I wasn’t overtraining.
-That said, until recently, I didn’t realize that my esoteric athletic knowledge of HRV feedback could be applied as a public health tool or as the foundation for creating a well-being prescriptive “survival guide” for Psychology Today readers by using holistic vagal maneuvers to stimulate the vagus nerve.
+That said, until recently, I didn’t realize that this knowledge of HRV feedback could be applied as a public health tool.

 “The moment of truth, the sudden emergence of a new insight, is an act of intuition.
 Such intuitions give the appearance of miraculous flashes, or short-circuits of reasoning.
 In fact they may be likened to an immersed chain, of which only the beginning and the end are visible above the surface of consciousness.
 The diver vanishes at one end of the chain and comes up at the other end, guided by invisible links.”

 Anecdotally, I can reaffirm Koestler’s description of what it feels like to have a fresh insight, because I just had one.
 I’ve found that after fastidiously gathering a lot of crystallized knowledge and filling my head with tons of empirical evidence, an “ Aha! ” moment ultimately requires an incubation period that integrates fluid intelligence and cognitive flexibility.

 From a neuroscientific perspective, I have a hunch that the process Koestler describes might rely on "unclamping” cerebral control of the prefrontal cortex and other cortical brain areas by allowing ideas to bubble up into consciousness from subcortical brain regions such as the basal ganglia and cerebellum.